phalpern/WG21-halpern/destructive_move.md

     always true for types that are trivially movable, but can also be overridden for other types by class authors.

- 2. If `destructive_move` is overloaded for a specific type, then ADL will resolve to the overloaded version.
+ 2. If `uninitialized_destructive_move` is overloaded for a specific type, then ADL will resolve to the overloaded version.
 Thus, a class author can implement an efficient destructive move (with its own `noexcept` clause) for his/her new type.

 The `noexcept` specification for this function template is computed to be `true` for as many types as possible.
 Only if a type has a throwing move constructor and does not override the default for destructive move is the `noexcept` specification false.
-The `is_nothrow_destructive_movable<T>` trait is defined to be true if `destructive_move<T>` has a true `noexcept` specification.
+The `is_nothrow_destructive_movable<T>` trait is defined to be true if `uninitialized_destructive_move<T>` has a true `noexcept` specification.

 Note, however, that destructive move cannot be used with an idiom like `move_if_noexcept`.
 The `move_if_noexcept` function guarantees that its argument remains valid whether an exception is thrown or not.
-The `destructive_move` function, in contrast, invalidates its second argument on success and leaves it unchanged if an exception is thrown.
+The `uninitialized_destructive_move` function, in contrast, invalidates its second argument on success and leaves it unchanged if an exception is thrown.
 A hypothetical `destructive_move_if_noexcept` function could result in a third possible end
 state: both `to` and `from` could be valid if the object `is_nothrow_destructive_movable<T>` is false and the function were forced to make a copy.
 The usage idiom for such a function would be complex and non-intuitive.
-Instead, this paper proposes a function template `destructive_move_array`, which encapsulates the entire process of moving elements from one array to another and rolling back on failure.
-Using `destructive_move_array`, the implementation of `simple_vec::push_back` would look as follows:
+Instead, this paper proposes a function template `uninitialized_destructive_move_n`, which encapsulates the entire process of moving elements from one array to another and rolling back on failure.
+Using `uninitialized_destructive_move_n`, the implementation of `simple_vec::push_back` would look as follows:

     template <class T, class A>
     void simple_vec<T, A>::push_back(const T& v)
     {
         typedef std::allocator_traits<A> alloc_traits;

-        using std::experimental::destructive_move_array;
+        using std::experimental::uninitialized_destructive_move_n;

         if (m_length == m_capacity) {
             // Grow the vector by creating a new one and swapping